Kenneth Ouriel: Career

-Ouriel led a team from the Cleveland Clinic to Abu Dhabi in 2007 to manage an existing hospital, the Sheikh Khalifa Medical Center, and to build a world class hospital called the Cleveland Clinic Abu Dhabi which is scheduled to open in 2013.
+In June 2007, Ouriel became chief executive officer of Sheikh Khalifa Medical City in Abu Dhabi, when Cleveland Clinic and the Abu Dhabi health authority formed a partnership in which the Clinic took over management of the health care facilities.
 In that connection, Ouriel matriculated in an Executive MBA program in global business jointly run by Columbia Business School and the London Business School.
 Ouriel worked on upgrade systems involving the future hospital's financial, decision-support management, inventory control and medical productivity software.
 Ouriel was the CEO of the Sheikh Khalifa Medical City.
-Ouriel treated Middle Eastern rulers including Sheikh Zayed of Abu Dhabi in 2000, Sheikh Maktoum of Dubai in 2004, and the former Emir of Kuwait, Sheikh Sabah in 2005.
 Ouriel, as part of the UAE health authority, met with visiting dignitaries, including First Lady Laura Bush.
 Ouriel completed his master's degree in business administration from Columbia and London Business Schools.
 While heading the Sheikh Khalifa Medical City in Abu Dhabi in the United Arab Emirates, Ouriel initiated a controversial move to disclose hospital data online which would allow people to get a "snapshot of the facility's clinical strengths and weaknesses"; he favors transparency.

 Ouriel facilitated the development of the first permanent renal transplantation program in the United Arab Emirates, where the Sheikh Khalifa team performed their first kidney transplant in early 2008.
-He is quoted in newspapers regarding medical subjects.
 In June 2008, Ouriel became senior vice president and chief of international operations at New York-Presbyterian.
 In 2009, Ouriel made speeches to medical professionals about such topics as retaining patients and public-private partnerships.

-In 2010, Ouriel founded Syntactx, a contract research organization that assists medical device, pharmaceutical, and diagnostic laboratory companies with the design and execution of clinical research trials.
-Ranked #241 on the 2015 Inc. 500 list of the fastest-growing private companies in America, Syntactx is headquartered in New York City and has offices in Belgium, and it partners with firms across the United States and in Europe.
+In 2010, Ouriel founded Syntactx, a contract medical research company that provides support for diagnostic labs, medical device and pharmaceutical companies in designing and carrying out clinical research trials, and thereafter led the company.
+It was announced in January 2021 that Syntactx was acquired by North American Science Associates (NAMSA).